bmargogne/website-builder/readme.md

 - **git integration** with creating/initiating and/or automatic commit & push to remote
 - **up-to-date documentation**: links to used libraries, explaining default structuring / naming rules on files
 - should automate bitmap image resizing (ex: for background)
+- improve rebuild of scss to prevent having to include partials in.